 Then there are those long-term needs for 110 volts, like charging a laptop or other device that doesn’t have a 12-volt plug-in charger.
 For these other low-power tasks, a typical inverter draws only about one-half amp of overhead — so you can run low-power devices that need 110 volts with very little penalty and no noise whatsoever.

 Installation is straightforward, but you do need to be electrically handy; otherwise, have a pro do it.
 Note that this discussion is for a dedicated-outlet installation.
 An inverter can also be integrated into your overall 110-volt power system, but this is much more complicated (and expensive).
 With a dedicated outlet, you have to be able to plug your desired device into that outlet (which isn’t all that difficult in most cases).

-Modified sine wave inverters in this power class are pretty affordable.
-(Amazon lists a Cobra unit for $163.)
-If you want to run pure sine wave for sensitive electronics, you’ll be in the $300s or more.
+Modified sine wave inverters in this power class are pretty affordable — Amazon has some for under $100.
+If you want to run pure sine wave for sensitive electronics, you’ll be in the $200s or more.
 But the first time you run your microwave to warm up a snack during “quiet hours,” you’ll grin from ear to ear.